Gaotrees/caffe-doc/Model Zoo.md

  - [Finetuning on Flickr Style](https://gist.github.com/sergeyk/034c6ac3865563b69e60): same as provided in `models/`, but listed here as a Gist for an example.

-## Network in Network imagenet model
+## Network in Network ImageNet model
  - [NIN-Imagenet](https://gist.github.com/mavenlin/d802a5849de39225bcc6): a small(29MB) model for imagenet, yet performs slightly better than AlexNet, and fast to train.

 ## Models from the BMVC-2014 paper "Return of the Devil in the Details: Delving Deep into Convolutional Nets"